Skip to main content

 Membrane Protein Kinases

 Kinases are enzymes that phosphorylate substrates.
 Hexokinase is a protein enzyme that catalyzes the phosphorylation of a hexose substrate, such as glucose.
 A protein kinase is a protein enzyme that phosphorylates a protein substrate.
 That protein could be another copy of itself or another protein.
 We will see in Chapter 12 that many protein kinases are involved in cell signaling.
-Many tyrosine protein kinases are bitopic single-pass integral membrane proteins that become active when binding a ligand.
-Typically, on binding an extracellular ligand, two monomeric copies of the kinase form a dimer in the membrane, activating a tyrosine kinase cytoplasmic domain, which typically phosphorylates (using ATP as a substrate), the other member of the dimer in an "autophosphorylation" reaction.
+Many tyrosine protein kinases are bitopic, single-pass, integral membrane proteins that become active upon ligand binding.
+Typically, upon binding an extracellular ligand, two monomeric copies of the kinase form a dimer in the membrane, activating the kinase's cytoplasmic domain, which typically phosphorylates (using ATP as a substrate) the other member of the dimer in an "autophosphorylation" reaction.
 Sometimes, the dimers are held together by disulfide bonds.

 Figure \(\PageIndex{21}\) shows a "constructed" image of the human dimeric insulin receptor.